What is the best way to remove freckles?

 For the face, deep peels can be used to remove freckles.
 However, it is unsafe to use that depth of peel required for freckle removal on the body.
 There is a significant risk of problems with healing, hypopigmentation and scarring.
 Peels should not be used on the body or neck for freckle removal.

 6. Is fractional laser good for freckle removal?

 Fractional laser is not the gold standard for freckle removal treatment.
 With a fractional laser, it only covers approximately 10% of the skin surface area per treatment, so the results can only reflect this.
-We have done several cases where I have treated half the freckled body with one treatment of fractional ablative laser and the other side with one treatment of IPL/BBL.
-The freckle removal results on the BBL/IPL side were vastly better than the fractional laser side.
+We have done several cases where I have treated half the freckled body with one treatment of fractional ablative laser and the other side with one treatment of quality IPL.
+The freckle removal results on the IPL side were vastly better than the fractional laser side.
 We love fractional laser and have 2 fractional lasers at The Manse Clinic, but we wouldn’t consider it the efficient and cost effective choice, for freckle removal.